florentPoux/florentPoux/README.md

 ### Hi there 👋

-A 3D data enthusiast who loves to explore new technologies and leverage it to solve real-life problems.
+3D Data Researcher who loves to explore new technologies and leverage it to solve real-life problems.

 - 🔭 I’m currently working on a 3D Point Cloud Processing Knowledge Base
 - 🌱 I’m currently learning how to manage my two daugthers while having time to code